ashelkovnykov/urbit-hosting/README.md

 # Urbit Hosting

-This repo contains configurable files which can used to set up a VPS server to host one or more websites and Urbit planets at the same time, using Docker, Caddy, and MinIO.
+This repo contains configurable files which can used to set up a server (local or VPS) to host one or more websites and Urbit ships at the same time using Docker, Caddy, and MinIO.

+Note that it assumes you already have:
+- Access to a local server or VPS
+  - The server is assumed to be some common variant of Linux, e.g. Ubuntu 18.04
+- Access to a user account with `sudo` privileges
+- SSH set up on the server
+- One or more domain names that you will use to access the server remotely

 ## Directory Layout